-When you are eating a piece of food that requires more than one bite, always place the food down onto your dish between bites.
+When you are eating a piece of food that requires more than one bite, such as pizza, always place the food down onto your dish between bites.
 Once you swallow one bite, you can pick up your food again.

-6) Stay in the right posture for eating with your fingers
+Keep the right posture when eating with your fingers

-Eating with fingers requires a slightly different posture and seating etiquette.
+Eating with your fingers requires a slightly different posture and seating etiquette.

 Wait for the host to start eating with the fingers.
 Do not start eating on your own.
-The host can start eating or signal that it is time to start.
+The host will start eating or signal that it is time to start.

-Try not to make a mess.
 Use your napkin normally.
-Place it on your lap, do not tuck it into your shirt.
+Place it on your lap.
+Do not tuck it into your shirt.
 Wipe your hands or pat your lips when you need it.
 Be discreet with your napkin.
 Try to use it without other guests noticing.
 Never use your hands or fingers to wipe your mouth.

-Even when all the other guests are eating with their fingers, it is still acceptable to use regular cutlery if you feel more comfortable.
+Even if all the other guests are eating with their fingers, it is still acceptable to use regular cutlery if you feel more comfortable with it.

 The general rule is to eat soft, saucy, oily, or smelly food with cutlery.
 While it is best to eat with fingers any food that is firm, crumbly, or inconvenient to eat with a fork and a knife.

-Some ethnic food is supposed to be eaten with your fingers.
-Examples include Indian food, Eritrean food, Mexican food such as tacos, and wraps such as kebap or pita.
+Some ethnic foods should be eaten with your fingers.
+Examples include Indian, Eritrean, and Mexican food such as tacos, wraps, kebap, or pita.

 Hamburgers and sandwiches